LiviaJanke/MicroprocessorsLab/README.md

-# PLEASE LOOK AT WorkingCode branch for Alpha prototype code and demonstration
+# PLEASE LOOK AT WorkingCode branch for BETA prototype code and demonstration

 Many thanks,